-The London Design Biennale 2018 Medal, awarded to the most outstanding overall contribution, supported by Poly Culture has been awarded to Egypt.
+The London Design Biennale 2018 Medal, awarded to the most outstanding overall contribution, supported by Poly Culture was awarded to Egypt.

-Modernist Indignation, curated by Mohamed Elshahed, is an elegy for a rapidly disappearing culture, seen through the prism of the first Arabic design magazine.
+Modernist Indignation, curated by Mohamed Elshahed, was an elegy for a rapidly disappearing culture, seen through the prism of the first Arabic design magazine.

-The Egyptian installation mourns the loss of the country’s modernist architecture, a rich heritage that has been left to ruin or violently erased, and asks the question: how can a design language that was once embraced by a society be so easily forgotten and denied a place in history?
+The Egyptian installation mourned the loss of the country’s modernist architecture, a rich heritage that has been left to ruin or violently erased, and asked the question: how can a design language that was once embraced by a society be so easily forgotten and denied a place in history?

 Administering bodies: Zein Khalifa (Tintera) and Cairobserver

 Design Team: Suzanne Gaballa (Lund Gaballa Architects), Nick Westby (Westby & Jones Ltd.), Ahmed Tahoun, Valerie Arif, Amarasri Songcharoen (Seam Design)

 Supporting Bodies: Orascom Development Holding, Pharos Holding for Financial Investments, Barjeel Art Foundation, British Council, Mrs Sherine Sawiris, Mrs Cherine Helmy